Earl Watson: Personal life

 Watson's father, Earl, is African-American and his mother, Estella, is Mexican-American.
 Because his maternal grandparents were born in Mexico, Watson was eligible to play for the Mexico national basketball team.
 Watson has four brothers and one sister.
 He is also involved with the local Hispanic Chamber of Commerce in Arizona.
 One of his brothers, Dwayne, was a retired police officer who died due to blood clots in his legs that were dislodged during an altercation.
 The assailant, Tremaine Quinn, was sentenced to 36 months of probation for the action.
 That incident would be a major driving force for Earl to take up coaching in basketball.
 Watson founded the organization "Emagine" to positively impact the youth of his hometown Kansas City, Kansas.

-On May 16, 2009 he married actress Jennifer Freeman.
+On May 16, 2009, he married actress Jennifer Freeman.
 They have a daughter together Isabella Amora Watson.
 They separated in 2011.

+In September 2018, Watson and Fox Sports 1 personality Joy Taylor announced that they were engaged.
+In January 2019, it was reported that the couple had purchased a $2.5 million-dollar home in Encino.

 Watson has stated he takes coaching inspiration from UCLA all-time great John Wooden.

 Watson is considered a supporter of the Amateur Athletic Union programs, saying that the right program and right people involved can lead towards more positive experiences for the people involved.
 He also stated that he likely would have never gotten a scholarship for UCLA if he didn't have the AAU around.
 He is part-owner of AAU program Earl Watson Elite.
 He also joined LaVar Ball's Junior Basketball Association committee.

 Watson started Earl Watson Early Childhood Center, a preschool in his hometown of Kansas City.